 The following semantics apply separately to each nuh_layer_id targetLayerId among the nuh_layer_id values to which the picture segmentation information SEI message applies.

-segment_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous picture segmentation info SEI message in output order that applies to the current layer. segment_cancel_flag equal to 0 indicates that picture segmentation information follows.
+psi_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous picture segmentation info SEI message in output order that applies to the current layer. psi_cancel_flag equal to 0 indicates that picture segmentation information follows.

 Let currPic be the picture that the picture segmentation information SEI message is associated with.
 The semantics of picture segmentation information channel SEI message persist for the current layer in output order until one or more of the following conditions are true: